kinsi55/node_Syncify/README.md

 - **Downloads directly from Spotify**, what you see is what you get
 - Basic ID3 tags are applied to the downloaded songs where available
 - Album Art can be downloaded / embedded if desired
-- Songs added and removed to the playlist are detected and handled accordingly
+- Songs added and removed to the Playlist are detected and handled accordingly
-	- Songs going unavailable are excempt from this and will stay downloaded
+	- Songs going unavailable are exempt from this and will stay downloaded
 - Autosync ✨(Optional)
-	- By default whenever you run this tool it will try to update your local playlists state to reflect the online ones.
-If you'd rather want to run this tool in the background and have it automagically apply changes made to the playlists in realtime, you can set `enableAutoSync` to true in the config
+	- By default whenever you run Syncify it will try to update your local Playlists state to reflect the online ones.
+If you'd rather want to run it in the background and have it automagically apply changes made to the Playlists in realtime, you can set `enableAutoSync` to true in the config
-	- Autosync only works for playlists that are in your library, so if you want autosync to work for playlists created by others you have to add them to your library.
+	- Autosync only works for Playlists that are in your library, so if you want autosync to work for Playlists created by others you have to add them to your library.

 ## Setup

-This tool needs to be signed into Spotify to work, to accomplish this you supply your `sp_dc` Cookie.
+Syncify needs to be signed into Spotify to work, to accomplish this you supply your `sp_dc` Cookie.
 I might add a guide how to get that at some point

 ## Config